 Brown rats are also known as sewer rats, Norway rats or common rats.

-Control of the rat is very important as they can carry a wide range of diseases and parasites which are potentially harmful to humans and other animals.
-Diseases such as Leptospirosis and Weil’s disease can be fatal in humans, and toxoplasmosis and salmonella may affect both humans and animals.
+Controlling rats is very important.
+They carry a wide range of diseases and parasites which are harmful to humans and animals.
+Leptospirosis and Weil’s disease can be fatal in humans, and toxoplasmosis and salmonella affects humans and animals.

-As well as spreading disease, rats can do a great deal of damage to the structures of buildings because they have to gnaw and so can cause serious damage to the fabric of buildings and risk of electrical faults, fire and structural collapse.
+Rats can do a great deal of damage to buildings because they gnaw structural elements (such as walls, foundations etc), electoral wiring and pipework.
+This can cause electrical faults, fire and structural collapse.

 Professional help is needed to treat rats, particularly if you have an infestation in your home or business.

 Brown rats are the most common rat in Britain.
-They are mainly found in close contact with humans.
+They are mainly found near humans.

-During the autumn and winter months, rats seek shelter and food in warehouses, farms and roof spaces.
-Even in the summer months, if there is a ready supply of food, rats will take up permanent residence in buildings, rather than returning to the open countryside to feed on vegetation.
+During the autumn and winter, rats seek shelter and food in warehouses, farms and roof spaces.
+Even in the summer, if there is a ready supply of food, rats will take up residence in buildings, rather than returning to the open countryside to feed on vegetation.

 Rats are creatures of habit.
 They are afraid of new things and new objects, and they like to move their food to their preferred feeding site.
 They also prefer group feeding.
-They will travel up to about 100 feet.
+They will travel up to about 100 feet [from their nests?].

-Brown rats will eat almost anything which is edible, but through choice prefer grain.
-They will also eat meat, including carrion and other animals, or indeed on other rats.
+Brown rats eat almost anything which is edible but prefer grain.
+They also eat meat, including carrion and other animals, even other rats.
 On average, they will eat about 10% of their body weight every day, 25-30g, split into about 10 meals.
 Rats have to drink and need about 60ml of water each day.

-If you would like more information about brown rats please contact us.
+If you would like more information about brown rats please contact the Pest Control Service.